 Hawaiian Ecosystems at Risk project (HEAR) List netiquette:

-"Rules of the road" for HEAR-sponsored internet mailing lists
+"Rules of the road" for HEAR-maintained internet mailing lists

 HEAR e-lists home HEAR e-lists FAQ "Rules of the road" Other relevant e-lists

 This document defines the "netiquette" required by users for participation in internet mailing lists maintained by the Hawaiian Ecosystems at Risk project (HEAR).
-The general ideas herein are presented by consensus of the HEAR list administrators & several colleagues who are frequent list users.
+The primary purpose of HEAR lists is to provide a forum for useful interchange of information by their users.

 Preface Things to do Things not to do

-[ on topic ] [ no politics ] [ using reply ] [ text only ] [ be professional ] [ attachments ] [ species names ] [ auto-reply/vacation ] [ self-education ]
+[ on topic ] [ no politics ] [ no trolling ] [ using reply ] [ text only ] [ be professional ] [ attachments ] [ species names ] [ auto-reply/vacation ] [ self-education ]

 Preface